 - Count – the number of non-blank assessments

 - Standard Deviation – a way of describing the variability or spread in a set of data

-Select the Show to Students box if you wish to have the values of a particular column made available to each student and their parents via the My Work Report on the desktop browser.
+Teachers can select the Show to Students box if they wish to have the values of a particular column made available to each student and their parents via the My Work Report on the desktop browser.